erik78se/tutorial-elk-stack/getting-started-with-elk.md

 ## Add the new index to kibana
 To see the logs coming in from filebeat (your logfile), add another index (filebeat-) in kibana and you are all set.
+Here is an example demonstrating "HELLO" in log file which filebeat monitered.
+![kibana filebeat]
 Amazing job!
 You are now an ELK wizard.

 # Contributors